Submarines in the Royal Danish Navy: History

+The two Tumleren class submarines that were in service were decommissioned in November 2004, and the Kronberg was handed to Sweden in October.
+Starting 1 January 2005, the defense agreement came into effect as approved by the Danish, and cost savings of 4 billion Dkr was achieved (about 700 million USD).

 Uses and missions

 The Royal Danish Navy primarily employed coastal submarines (also called littoral), which excel in operating in coastal waters.
 These types of submarines can be used for gathering intelligence, as well as deploying special forces troops to conflict areas undetected.
 Seeing as the Danish military primarily participated in coalition forces missions during the post-cold war period, coastal submarines were an effective submarine weapons system for external missions of Denmark.

 HDMS Sælen was dispatched to the Persian Gulf during the 2003 invasion of Iraq, to assist the Coalition forces.
 Being a coastal submarine, HDMS Sælen contributed the war efforts with gathering intelligence undetected in order to create a clearer aggregated intelligence picture for use by the Coalition forces in the war.
 HDMS Sælen served in the war for 385 days from May 2002 to June 2003.